Before Federation Square

 Melbourne’s first morgue, 1871.

-The rectangle of land on the north bank of the Yarra, next to Princes Bridge, was initially left vacant.
+The rectangle of land to the north of the bridge, as initially left vacant.
 In the early days of Melbourne, the Yarra was prone to flooding, and several sections of the bank were left clear.

 The above ground station near the end, 1964.
 Photo: trove.com